 The DNP curriculum at University of North Dakota includes courses in evidence-based research, which teach students how to develop evidence-based methods to address various problems in health care settings.
 Courses in health policy; health informatics; and health care economics, finance and leadership provide additional knowledge useful in effective hospital resource management.
 As a result, graduates are prepared to influence policy change that can lead to better patient outcomes.

-Learn more about how University of North Dakota’s online Post-Master’s Doctor of Nursing Practice can put you on the path to becoming a nursing leader.
+Learn more about how University of North Dakota’s online Post-Master’s DNP program can put you on the path to becoming a nursing leader.

 HealthKnowledge, “Principles of Health Economics Including: the Notions of Scarcity, Supply and Demand, Distinctions Between Need and Demand, Opportunity Cost, Discounting, Time Horizons, Margins, Efficiency and Equity”